-Sri Ram was born on 15 December 1889 in Akhilandapuram, Tanjavur, India, into a Theosophical family.
-He went to the Hindu High School, Madras (now Chennai), and obtained his Bachelor’s degree in Mathematics from the University of Madras.
-He did not complete his Master’s degree, however, for by that time Theosophy had entered his life and he was completely engrossed in working for Dr Besant.
+Sri Ram was born into a Theosophical family on 15 December 1889 in Akhilandapuram, Tanjavur, India.
+He went to Hindu High School, Madras (now Chennai), and obtained his Bachelor degree in Mathematics from the University of Madras.
+He did not complete his Master’s degree, however, for by that time, Theosophy had entered his life and he was completely engrossed in working for Dr Besant.
 Later he was closely associated with Dr Arundale and Mr Jinarâjadâsa in their work for The Theosophical Society.
 Sri Ram began his career in the TS as a teacher in Theosophical schools founded by Dr Besant, and later assisting her in her journalistic activities.
 This was followed by work for Home Rule and the Home Rule League.
 He was one of those who helped in drafting the Commonwealth of India Bill presented in the British Parliament in the 1920s.
 He was chosen to serve Dr Besant as her Private Secretary in the years 1929–33; and with Mr Jinarâjadâsa took care of her during the period prior to her passing.
 He was among the few who were by her bedside when she died.
 Mrs Besant loved him as a son, and in a book she presented to him, she inscribed the words ‘Shri Rama with love and blessing.
 Endure to the End.’
 She spoke of him as ‘a mine of information along many difficult lines and accurate in all’.

 President of The Theosophical Society